engan/nft-solana/README.md

 ## File Descriptions

+*   **`0-convert-secret.ts`**: Converts a Solana secret key from Base58 format to a JSON array and saves it to a configuration file.
+*   **`0-read-wallet.ts`**: Reads a Solana wallet file and outputs the Base58 private key.
-*   **`1-irys-upload.ts`**: Uploads images and metadata files to Irys and Arweave.
+*   **`1-arweave-uploads.ts`**: Uploads images and metadata files to Arweave.
+It handles uploading collection and NFT assets, and updating local metadata files with uploaded URLs.
+*   **`1-irys-uploads.ts`**: Uploads images and metadata files to Irys.
 It handles funding the Irys node, uploading collection and NFT assets, and updating local metadata files with uploaded URLs.
+*   **`2-create-ruleset.ts`**: Creates a Rule Set for enforcing royalties on Solana pNFTs.
+Checks if a Rule Set already exists; if not, it creates a new one with specified operations and permissions.
-*   **`2-create-collection.ts`**: Creates a Solana Programmable NFT (pNFT) to represent the NFT collection.
+*   **`3-create-collection.ts`**: Creates a Solana Programmable NFT (pNFT) to represent the NFT collection.
 It defines a Rule Set and mints the collection pNFT, saving its address to a cache file.
-*   **`3-create-nfts.ts`**: Creates individual Solana Programmable NFTs (pNFTs) for each metadata file in the `assets/metadata/nfts` directory.
-It associates them with the collection pNFT created by `2-create-collection.ts` and saves their addresses to a cache file.
+*   **`4-create-pnfts.ts`**: Creates individual Solana Programmable NFTs (pNFTs) for each metadata file in the `assets/metadata/nfts` directory.
+It associates them with the collection pNFT created by `3-create-collection.ts` and saves their addresses to a cache file.
-*   **`4-verify-nfts.ts`**: Verifies the created collection NFT and individual NFTs as members of the collection on the Solana blockchain.
+*   **`5-verify-pnfts.ts`**: Verifies the created collection NFT and individual NFTs as members of the collection on the Solana blockchain.
 It skips verification for Programmable NFT collections and individual pNFTs due to current limitations of the `verifyCollection` instruction for pNFTs.
+*   **`6-burn-pnft.ts`**: Burns a specified Solana Programmable NFT (pNFT), returning a portion of the mint cost (about half the cost).

 ## Troubleshooting